-As you can see, any time-projection tool being used by management doesn't change the fact that it cannot be used as the sole determinant of a letter carrier's daily workload projections.
-Letter carriers are still responsible for estimating the amount of time it will take to complete their assigned duties, and management still has a responsibility to manage that workload within the confines of the handbook language as well as the above-referenced settlements.
+As indicated, any time-projection tool being used by management cannot be used as the sole determinant of a letter carrier's daily workload projections.
+Letter carriers still are responsible for estimating the amount of time it will take to complete their assigned duties.
+Likewise, management still has a responsibility to manage that workload within the confines of the handbook language, as well as the above-referenced settlements.
 Shop stewards are advised to consider citing violations of these settlements in all grievances concerning management's improper use of office and street time projection tools or systems.